 What Is the Definition of an Employer?

-An employer is an organization, institution, government entity, agency, company, professional services firm, nonprofit association, small business, store, or individual who employs or puts to work, a person who is called an employee.
+An employer is an organization, institution, government entity, agency, company, professional services firm, nonprofit association, small business, store, or individual who employs or puts to work, a person who is called an employee or a staff member.

 If employers do not have 50 or more employees they can choose whether or not to provide benefits.
 These employers can pay just the salary or hourly wage and do not provide employee benefits.

 Employers can hire employees as exempt employees who receive a salary for completing a whole job, such as $60,000 a year for supervising the quality department.
 Employees who are exempt must meet strict standards.
 An employer cannot just decide to pay someone a salary and label them exempt.

 For instance, an employee can have a managerial exemption where she supervises others, or a professional exemption as an attorney, or an administrative exemption as a finance project manager.
 Exempt employees receive the same salary each pay period regardless of the number of hours they worked.
 Employers cannot dock the wages of an exempt employee who goes home early, for instance.